By CamRanger

 What is the recent mood?

 Recent user voice shows a excited sentiment.
-Users appreciate connection stability, but report hardware cost.
+Users appreciate reliability of wireless connection for professional shoots, but report requirement for separate hardware.

 What is the competitive landscape for CamRanger 2 - Camera Control?